boban-dj/arch_rocket/README.md

 ## Arch linux semi-automated install scripts

-This is e development script.
+This is a development script.